mapproxy/mapproxy/doc/mapproxy_util.rst

 This sub-command displays information about configured grids.

 The command takes a MapProxy configuration file and returns all configured grids.
-Keep in mind that it will include have the following two default grids:
+Keep in mind that it will include the following two default grids:

   - GLOBAL_GEODETIC
   - GLOBAL_MERCATOR

-Furthermore default values for each grid will be displayed, if they are not defined explicitly.
+Furthermore, default values for each grid will be displayed if they are not defined explicitly.
 All options with default values are marked with an asterisk.

 .. program:: mapproxy-util grids